slutske22/leaflet-arrowheads/README.md

 # leaflet-arrowheads
- Leaflet-Arrowheads is a small plugin for leaflet to quickly draw vector hats on polylines for vector visualization.
+ Leaflet-Arrowheads is a small plugin for leaflet to quickly draw arrowheads on polylines for vector visualization.

 <p align="center">
   <img src="images/banner.PNG" width="80%">